 In the Select a connection drop-down, click New Connection.

-Define the connection name and the basic elements for accessing the external system.
+For SAP OData with administrator permissions, enter a connection name and the basic elements for accessing the external system, then select Create connection.

-To associate the connection to the integration do the following:
+After creating a connection, associate it to the integration do the following:

 In Integration Manager, select the My integrations tab.